Text2Cypher Across Languages: Evaluating and Finetuning LLMs

 Large language models (LLMs) have become central to a wide range of natural language processing tasks.
+While many early LLMs were trained primarily on English data, their capabilities have recently been extended to other languages through the development of multilingual models~\cite{nicholas2023lost}.
+Lai et al.~\cite{lai2024llms} describe the multilingual capabilities of LLMs in terms of their ability to handle task instructions, inputs, and outputs in different languages.
+They identify two multilingual capabilities: (i) Understanding, where the model interprets instructions in various languages and generates a correct output, and (ii) Generating, where a fixed language (e.g., English) is used for the instruction and the model produces outputs in different target languages.
+Both capabilities depend heavily on the model’s training data and methodology.

-While many early LLMs were trained primarily on English data, recently their capabilities are extended to other languages through the development of multilingual models~\cite{nicholas2023lost}.
-Researchers have also begun exploring the internal mechanisms of these models~\cite{zhao2024llama, kargaran2024mexa, zhong2024beyond, schut2025multilingual} and evaluating their cross-lingual performance in various application domains~\cite{ozsoy2024multilingual, jannuzzi2024zero}.
-Multilingual models are trained on datasets that include multiple languages, allowing them to learn cross-lingual representations.
-This enables them to use word associations and grammatical patterns learned from high-resource languages, such as English, and apply them to languages with less available training data.
-However, because English still dominates most training sets, these models may also transfer linguistic patterns and assumptions specific to English into other language contexts~\cite{nicholas2023lost, zhao2024llama}.
-As a result, LLMs perform significantly better in higher-resource languages and those similar to them compared to lower-resource languages~\cite{nicholas2023lost}.
+In order to support and enhance multilingual capabilities, various approaches have been proposed in the literature.
+Some studies leverage multilingual parallel data to continue pretraining~\cite{yang2023bigtranslate, zhu2023extrapolating}.
+Others employ multilingual instruction data for fine-tuning~\cite{ustun2024aya, luo2023yayi, li2023bactrian, lai2023okapi}.
+A third line of work focuses on cross-lingual prompting during inference~\cite{huang2023not, etxaniz2023multilingual}.
+Researchers have also begun exploring the internal mechanisms of these models~\cite{zhao2024llama, kargaran2024mexa, zhong2024beyond, schut2025multilingual, bandarkar2024layer} and evaluating their multilingual performance across various application domains~\cite{ozsoy2024multilingual, jannuzzi2024zero}.

+Multilingual models are typically trained on datasets that include multiple languages, allowing them to learn cross-lingual representations.
+This enables models to transfer word associations and grammatical patterns learned from high-resource languages, such as English, to languages with less available training data.
+However, since English still dominates most training corpora, these models often internalize linguistic patterns and assumptions specific to English~\cite{nicholas2023lost, zhao2024llama}.
+As a result, LLMs tend to perform significantly better in higher-resource languages and those similar to them, compared to lower-resource languages~\cite{nicholas2023lost}.